This list was updated on 8/3/2020 at 3:57 PM

-Here’s a look at how courts across the state are grappling with all the changes associated with the novel coronavirus as of june 22.
+California courts were just beginning to ease months of pandemic-related closures and then the state’s infection numbers spiked.
+Here’s a look at how courts across the state are grappling with all the changes associated with the novel coronavirus as of Aug.
+3.

 Jury trials resumed on June 8, with potential jurors receiving summonses to report on June 29.
 In anticipation, the court’s executive committee approved two new emergency rules.